 Our years of experience with students who learn differently have shown that focusing, even for a short time, on how you learn can make a significant difference in your success in school.

 We expect you to:

-- Gain an in-depth understanding of your learning differences and personal learning style
+- Gain a better understanding of your learning differences and learning style

-- Identify ways to become more strategic in your approach to college
+- Identify the tools and strategies you will take with you that will help you to become mor strategic in your approach to college

 Landmark college emphasizes the importance of wellness as part of our holistic approach to education.
 The Summer Bridge Program is an opportunity for students to deepen their understanding of the concept and to begin to practice it as a part of their experience here.
 It is a concept that they will encounter in the classroom and in events and activities during the program.
 Students are encouraged to take a 1 credit physical education course, attend lectures on topics related to wellness, and engage in wellness activities which in past summer semesters have included walking, hiking, biking, yoga, and mindfulness meditation.